About the Financial Award

 Conditions of Award

-- Singaporean students may apply for government bursary for cash allowance, subject to fulfilment of its eligibility criteria
+- Singaporean students may be in concurrent receipt of a government bursary, subject to fulfilment of its eligibility criteria

 - The Recipient must not hold any other awards of similar nature during the tenure of the Award, except with the prior written approval of the University